The Guide to the Vanuatu Language: Bislama

 The story begins during what's known as the "blackbirding era" in the late 19th century.
 Many Ni-Vanuatu (the people of Vanuatu) were taken to work on plantations in Queensland, Australia and Fiji.

 When workers from different islands found themselves together, they faced a challenge; they all spoke various local languages but needed to communicate.
-They developed a simplified communication system (called a pidgin) using English and French words but keeping their familiar Melanesian grammar.
+They developed a simplified communication system (called a pidgin) using English (and occasionally French) words but keeping their familiar Melanesian grammar.

 When these labourers returned home to Vanuatu, they brought this new language with them.
 It quickly spread throughout the islands and continued to develop into the Bislama you'll hear today.